Greyton Brew Run

 6km - R100

-Two main climbs await, both offering different views of Greyton and the valley below.
+Two main climbs await, both offering incredible views from opposite ends of Greyton of the valley below.

 Take a breath before plummeting down and around for a south approach to the village up historic Vigne lane.
 There's craft beer at the finish, but you'll have to run brew, run!